rwxrob/zet/docs/2248/README.md

 Obviously this has me thinking of what a modern version of such an service would look like.
 Clearly no one is going to share the same system, but the world of micro services and APIs has gotten so large that it is time to rethink what such a collection of services would look like and how to deploy it.

-My first thought is that we could define a main server API implemented in REST to enable the most integration possibilities.
-Protobuf and gRPC would be nice, but overkill for this.
-Keeping things as simple as possible would allow scripts to be thrown together with `curl` that provide the POC work for other, larger applications to follow.
-Server maintainers could decide which services they wish to provide.
-In fact, stuff like Mastodon would just be another service and not the entire focus of the server.
-Micro-blogging has always just been a tiny part of the original coworking UNIX framework.
-Here are some other services that would be needed:

 * `ping` - get a real-time status about a person, their mood, are they online, busy, etc.
 * `todo` - public todo list with progress and percentages
 * `pomo` - where a person (or community) is in current focus and upcoming break